max-mapper/get-dat/markdown/02-tabular-datasets.md

 }
 ```

-That’s because it uses line breaks to format the JSON by pretty-printing it.
+That's because it uses line breaks to format the JSON by pretty-printing it.
 In newline-delimited JSON the only time you will see a line break (AKA a “newline”) is to separate two objects.

 ## Save some JSON to a file